-Inlet 1
+Inlet I

-- I In the Model Builder window, under Component 2 (comp2)>Laminar Flow (spf3) click Inlet 1. - 2 In the Settings window for Inlet, locate the Boundary Selection section. - 3 From the Selection list, choose Left.
+- I In the Model Builder window, expand the Component 2 (comp2)>Laminar Flow (spf3) node, then click Inlet 1. - 2 In the Settings window for Inlet, locate the Boundary Selection section. - 3 From the Selection list, choose Left.

-Outlet I
+Outlet 1

-- I In the Model Builder window, click Outlet 1. - 2 In the Settings window for Outlet, locate the Boundary Selection section. - 3 From the Selection list, choose Right.
+I In the Model Builder window, click Outlet 1.

+- 2 In the Settings window for Outlet, locate the Boundary Selection section. - 3 From the Selection list, choose Right.